benediktziegler/pytest-language-server/README.md

 - **Fuzzy matching**: Case-insensitive substring search
 - **File context**: Shows which file each fixture is defined in
 - **Fast lookup**: Instant results from in-memory fixture database

+### 🔢 Code Lens
+See fixture usage counts directly in your editor:
+- **Usage count**: Shows "N usages" above each fixture definition
+- **Click to navigate**: Clicking the lens shows all references (find-references integration)
+- **Real-time updates**: Counts update as you add/remove fixture usages
+- **Local fixtures only**: Only shows lenses for project fixtures, not third-party

 ### 💡 Code Actions (Quick Fixes)
 One-click fixes for common pytest issues: